©evarocha #EvaRocha #artist #brazilian #contemporaryartists #women_artists #latinx__artist #biboc_artist #artistas_do_Brasil

 …washing my grandmother’s hair in the Rio São Francisco

-Grandmother, 101 years old… A baby is 5 years old and a cat is 5 years old and dog is 5 years old… A white person is 50 years old and an indígena is 50 years old, or 100 years old and a tree is 100 years old or 500 years old, accordingly with its species.
-A planet is 500000000000 years old….
+Grandmother, 101 years old… A baby is 5 years old and a cat is 5 years old and dog is 5 years old but each one is a completely different age … A white person is 50 years old and an indígena person is 50 years old, or 100 years old.
+A tree is 100 years old or 500 years old, each one accordingly with its species.

 When I was looking at my indigenous grandmother in the river, I thought: